 - Data: You start with a list of names (

-). - Stream: The names are turned into a stream using
+["John", "Mary", "Bob"]). - Stream: The names are turned into a stream using

-. - User objects:
+names.stream(). - User objects:

-objects are collected into a list usingcollect(Collectors.toList())
+Userobjects are collected into a list usingcollect(Collectors.toList()).

-makes the code cleaner by replacing more complex lambdas like name -> new User(name)
+This example shows how User::new makes the code cleaner by replacing more complex lambdas like name -> new User(name).

 References to instance methods in superclass and current class types

-play crucial roles in contextually referring to the current object and its superclass.
+In Java, the keywords super and this play crucial roles in contextually referring to the current object and its superclass.
 When used with method references, these keywords give you a clear way to refer to methods of the current instance or methods of the superclass instance.
 This can be particularly useful in cases where method names are overridden, or when you want to preserve the semantics of your code for readability and maintenance.

 ‘this’ with method references

-within method references to refer to the method of the current instance of the class.
+We use this within method references to refer to the method of the current instance of the class.
 It’s particularly useful when you need to pass an instance method of the current object as a parameter to another method, often done in event handling or callback scenarios.

-keyword is used in a method reference within the context of the current class:
+Here’s a simple example where the this keyword is used in a method reference within the context of the current class:

 public class Greeter {